abdeleb/verza-docs/Structure.md

 - User input and controls
 - Networking and multiplayer

-## 5. Code Examples and Best Practices
+## 5. Advanced

-- Sample game modes and projects
-- Commonly used code patterns
-- Tips and tricks for optimizing performance
+- Optimizing performance

 ## 6. Debugging and Troubleshooting